domain80/ping/README.md

 # 🚀 Ping: Project Management Reimagined

-Ping is a project management tool that combines the collaborative communication features of Slack with the powerful project tracking capabilities of Linear.
-Designed for modern teams, Ping lets you manage conversations, track tasks, and organize project items—all in one place.
+Ping is a unified project platform that blends Slack-style team communication with Linear / Jira level project tracking.
+It brings conversations, tasks, and project items together in one workspace, so teams can collaborate, stay aligned, and move work forward without switching tools.

+#️⃣reliable #️⃣streamlined #️⃣cohesive #️⃣effective

 ## 🛣️ Roadmap

 - **v0.1 - MVP**
     - User signup/sign-in (Google sign in only)
     - Workspace and team management
-    - Real-time chat and threads
     - Basic task creation, assignment, and playback
     - Kanban-style board and list view
+    - Real-time chat and threads
 - **v0.2**
     - Teams
     - Integrations with GitHub, Google Calendar